Georgia

 Since 1985, we have alcohol-certified hundreds of thousands of individuals and businesses.
 This course was created by former bar and restaurant managers and bartenders.

-Using the guidelines by the Georgia Department of Revenue, we created an alcohol certification course that teaches you everything you need to know to safely and responsibly serve alcohol.
+Using the guidelines of the Georgia Department of Revenue, we created an alcohol certification course that teaches you everything you need to know to serve alcohol safely and responsibly.
 It’s simple to achieve your Georgia alcohol server certification.

-Our training incorporates decades of research working diligently with the Georgia liquor controllers and liability lawyers.
-This course is most often recommended and preferred over others by employers and their management.
+Our training incorporates decades of research and diligent work with Georgia liquor controllers and liability lawyers.
+Employers and their management most often recommend and prefer this course over others.
 Get certified today!

 Advantages of our online course: